ddamato5280/itz-support-public/Skytap/Skytap-Runbooks/migrate-vmware-aspera-to-ibm-cloud-vmware.md.md

 ### 2. Make a reservations for Template Builder RHEL Bastion VM in Techzone and optionally IBM Cloud Object Storage from https://techzone.ibm.com/collection/skytap-migration
 - If the Template Builder reservation expires, everything is lost except what is uploaded to COS!!!
 Confirm that the VMware Files on Aspera is secure when skipping this step.
-- Request access to [skytap-migration collection]([skytap-migratio](https://techzone.ibm.com/collection/skytap-migration) from Support.
+- Request access to [TechZone's skytap-migration collection](https://techzone.ibm.com/collection/skytap-migration) from Support.
 - ![migrate5](https://github.com/IBM/itz-support-public/blob/main/Skytap/Skytap-Runbooks/Images/skytapmigrate5.png)
 - Your reservation details will be something like:
 - ![migrate7](https://github.com/IBM/itz-support-public/blob/main/Skytap/Skytap-Runbooks/Images/skytapmigrate6.png)